Pt31

 and 1953, plus one from DRG, not returned, scrapped in 1953; -

-Romania – one (ex-Soviet Pt31-38, CFR number
+Romania – two (ex-Soviet Pt31-38, CFR, later

 Soviet Army transportation corps and were later transferred to the Far East,

-to be impressed into Eastern Chinese Railway in Manchuria; -
+to be impressed into Chinese Eastern Railway in Manchuria; -

-one German engine (19 164, Fablok 793/1940)
+one German engine (19 164, Fablok

-was written off after an accident in 1941.
-The above list
+793/1940) was written off after an accident in 1941.
+The above

 engines that returned were in a very poor condition and were not restored in